-17. SIGNIFICANT RESTRUCTURING AND IMPAIRMENT COSTS
+17. RESTRUCTURING AND RELATED COSTS

 To better align its resources with its growth strategies and reduce the cost structure of its global operations in certain underlying markets, the Company commits to restructuring plans as necessary.
-Restructuring plans generally result in charges for workforce reductions, plant closures, asset impairments and other related costs which are reported as restructuring and impairment costs in the Company's consolidated statements of income.
-The other related costs consist primarily of consulting costs incurred as a direct result of the restructuring initiatives.
+Restructuring activities generally result in charges for workforce reductions, plant closures, asset impairments and other related costs which are reported as restructuring and impairment costs in the Company's consolidated statements of income.
 The Company expects the restructuring actions to reduce cost of sales and SG&A due to reduced employee-related costs, depreciation and amortization expense.